Freshwater Creek, Victoria

+St David's Lutheran Church

 St David's Lutheran Church and Cemetery, on the Anglesea Road, is a historic church which is both listed on the Victorian Heritage Register and classified by the National Trust of Australia.
 The current bluestone church dates from 1866, although a church had existed on the site since 1859.
 The church has a strong association with the early German pioneers who settled in the area, and the attached graveyard has historical significance as one of the few in the state to still survive.
 Services are held at the church on the third Sunday of every month, run by St Paul's Lutheran Church in Grovedale, which was designed by the same architect.